-The Term Loan Facility and Revolving Credit Facility are secured by a first-priority security interest in substantially all of our assets.
-Obligations under the Term Loan Facility and Revolving Credit Facility are guaranteed by us and each of our domestic subsidiaries.
+The Senior Secured Credit Facility is secured by a first-priority security interest in substantially all of our assets.
+Obligations under the Senior Secured Credit Facility are guaranteed by us and each of our domestic subsidiaries.

 The Senior Secured Credit Facility, as amended, contains a number of covenants that, among other things, restrict our ability to, subject to specified exceptions, incur additional debt; incur additional liens and contingent liabilities; sell or dispose of assets; merge with or acquire other companies; liquidate or dissolve ourselves; engage in businesses that are not in a related line of business; make loans, advances or guarantees; pay dividends or make other distributions; engage in transactions with affiliates; and make investments.
 We are also required to maintain a specified consolidated fixed charge coverage ratio and a specified total leverage ratio.